Africa

 Day 14

-Today enjoy a private tour exploring on foot the mighty Victoria Falls and its rainforests, which offer magnificent views.
+This morning enjoy a private tour exploring on foot the mighty Victoria Falls and its rainforests, which offer magnificent views.

 Afterwards you may wish to visit Elephants Walk, a small crafts complex where you can see talented local artists and sculptors at work and support them by buying one of their items.
 Alternatively you can participate in various optional activities, such as a helicopter flight over the falls.